CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 <h2> Parallel Text Sources</h2>

 <p>Many translations of the Bible have been made for less-resourced and endangered languges.
-If you looking for data for a less-resourced languages, searching for Bible translaion can be a good place to start.
+If you are looking for data for a less-resourced languages, searching for Bible translaion can be a good place to start.
 For preparing data for Joey NMT in Tohono O'odham I used the "Jiosh Wechij O'ohana" English to Tohono O'odham translation of the New Testament from Wycliffe Bible Translators, Inc. The English to Tohono O'odham translation of the New Testament "Jiosh Wechij O'ohana" can be viewed by following this link: https://ebible.org/find/details.php?id=oodNT
 </p>

 <h2> Expected Format</h2>